What do you call a person who rides horses?

 Nick Names & Terms For Horse Riders

-Here is a list of FAQ questions providing explanations as to the different names and terms for horse riders you may hear in the horse world.
-Below the FAQ’s I have created a chart for brief descriptions and quick scanning of the terms if you prefer.
+Here is a list of questions providing explanations as to the different names and terms for horse riders you may hear in the horse world.
+Below this section, I have also created a chart for brief descriptions and quick scanning of the terms, if you prefer.

 What is an equestrian?